Kit Development

 Alternatively, you can hard-code the AUTO_ENABLE_DRIVER_SHADER_CACHE_WRAPPER

-Deploying your Kit Application
+Deploying your Kit App#

-Once you have a containerized Kit Application that you have tested to ensure it streams properly, you are ready to begin the deployment process.
+Once you have a containerized Kit App that you have tested to ensure it streams properly, you are ready to begin the deployment process.
 This typically requires elevated privileges, which you may not have.
 A common workflow involves developers collaborating with cluster administrators for the deployment of applications.
 Make sure that you are clear on the deployment process for your instance and whether you have the requisite permissions.

-Requisite Knowledge and permissions
+Requisite Knowledge and permissions#

 Familiarity with image repositories and authorization to push images